studersi/test-4/tutorial-4/README.md

 I won’t be describing the entire configuration, only the directives that have been added since Tutorial 2.
 We are now listening on the port 80, but also on the _HTTPS-port_ 443.
 As we have to be accessible from the internet in the subsequent steps, we are no longer limiting the server to listen only on the _localhost_ address, but on all the configured IP addresses instead.
 This setup is also used with the _VirtualHosts_.

 As expected, the *SSL* module is the new one to be loaded; and additionally the Headers-module, which we'll use below.
 Then we configure the key and the certificate by using the _SSLCertificateKeyFile_ and _SSLCertificateFile_ directives.
-On the protocol line (_SSLProtocol_) it is very important for us to disable the older and insecure _SSLv2_ protocol, but since the _POODLE_ attack even _SSLv3_ is also no longer secure.
+On the protocol line (_SSLProtocol_) it is very important for us to disable the older and insecure _SSLv2_ protocol.
+But since the _POODLE_ attack even _SSLv3_ is also no longer secure.
 It would be best to permit only _TLSv1.2_, but not all browsers can handle it yet.
 So, we simply exclude _SSLv2_ and _SSLv3_ from use and for the time being are allowing _TLSv1_, very infrequent _TLSv1.1_ and quantitatively dominating _TLSv1.2_.
 The handshake and encryption is done using a set of several algorithms.
 We use these cryptograph algorithms to define the _cipher suite_.
 It’s important to use a clean _cipher suite_, because this is where snooping attacks typically take place: They exploit the vulnerabilities and the insufficient key length of older algorithms.
 However, a very limited suite may prevent older browsers from accessing our server.
-The proposed _cipher suite_ has a high level of security and also takes into account some older browsers starting from Windows Vista.
+The proposed _cipher suite_ has a high level of security and also takes into account some older browsers starting with Windows Vista.
 We are thus excluding Windows XP and very old versions of Android from communication.

 The _HIGH_ group of algorithms is the core of the _cipher suite_.
 This is the group of high encryption ciphers which _OpenSSL_ provides to us via the _SSL module_.
 The algorithms listed in front of this keyword, which are also a part of the _HIGH_ group, are given higher priority by being listed first.
 Afterwards we add the _SHA_ hashing algorithm and exclude a number of algorithms that for one reason or another are not wanted in our _cipher suite_.

+When I talked about this definition of a _cipher suite_ with Ivan Ristić, he made it clear he prefers to define the list by naming all the desired ciphers explicitly and in right order.
+So he will not use the keyword `HIGH` at all.
+My approach is different as it is based on the `HIGH` keyword with some manual tweaks on the cipher order by hand.
+The point with my approach is, that new ciphers appearing within the group `HIGH` will be added to the _cipher list_ automatically.
+But this might not always be desired and also the order of the ciphers could be rearranged within the `HIGH` group.
+We depend on _OpenSSL_ and on the operating system's compiled _OpenSSL_ in this regard.
+Ivan's approach keeps total control, but you might miss out new strong ciphers when they become available unless you reconfigure the _cipher list_.
+So there is a tradeoff between convenience for the maintainer and control over the _cipher suite_.

-Then comes the _SSLHonorCipherOrder_ directive.
+After the _cipher suite_ we follow with the _SSLHonorCipherOrder_ directive.
 It is of immense importance.
 We often hear about _downgrade attacks_ in SSL.
-This is when the attacker, a man-in-the-middle, attempts to inject himself into traffic and influence the parameters during the handshake in such a way that a protocol less secure than actually possible is used.
+This is when the attacker, a man-in-the-middle, attempts to inject himself into traffic and influence the parameters during the handshake in such a way that a less secure protocol is used.
 Specifically, the prioritization defined in the _cipher suite_ is defeated.
 The _SSLHonorCipherOrder_ directive prevents this type of attack by insisting on our server’s algorithm preference.

 Encryption works with random numbers.
 The random number generator should be properly started and used, which is the purpose of the _SSLRandomSeed_ directive.
 This is another place where performance and security have to be considered.
 When starting the server we access the operating system’s random numbers in _/dev/urandom_.
-While operating the server, for the _SSL handshake_ we then use Apache’s own source for random numbers (_builtin_), seeded from the server’s traffic.
-Although _/dev/urandom_ is not the best source for random numbers, it is a quick source and also one that guarantees a certain amount of entropy.
-The qualitatively better source, _/dev/random_, could in adverse circumstances block our server when starting, because not enough entropy data is present, which is why _/dev/urandom_ is generally preferred.
+While operating the server, we use Apache’s own source for random numbers (builtin), seeded from the server’s traffic for the _SSL handshake_.
+The _/dev/urandom_ source is the best source for random numbers in almost all situations: it is a quick source and also one that guarantees a certain amount of entropy.
+The qualitatively even better source, _/dev/random_, could in adverse circumstances block our server when starting, because not enough entropy data is present.
+This is why _/dev/urandom_ is generally preferred outside of very rare and special situations.

 We have also introduced a second _virtual host_.
 It is very similar to the _virtual host_ for port 80.
 But the port number is _443_ and we are enabling the _SSL engine_, which encrypts traffic for us and first enables the configuration defined above.
 Additionally, we use the Header-Module loaded above in order to set the _Strict-Transport-Security_-header (short _STS_-Header).
-This HTTP header is part of the response and tells the client to use encryption for a duration of one year (this equals 31536000 seconds) when connection to our server.
+This HTTP header is part of the response and tells the client to use encryption for a duration of one year (this equals 31536000 seconds) when connected to our server.
 This happens regardless of the presence of the `https` string in links.
-So any attempt to lure the browser to talk cleartext to our server will be rewritten to `https`.
+So any attempt to lure the browser to talk to our server in cleartext will be rewritten to `https`.
 The flag _includeSubDomains_ means, that all subdomains below our hostname are included in this instruction.
+Be careful here: Working with the domain `christian-folini.ch`, we will be calling the server with this naked hostname without the leading `www`.
+Setting the flag _includeSubDomains_ on such a request effectively means, that every hostname within the `christian-folini.ch` domain will only be addressed via `https` in the future.
+If you continue to run other services on port 80 only, this is dangerous.
+The flag _includeSubDomains_ should only be used if you are really sure all subdomains of your domain run on `https` and this policy is here to stay.

 The _STS_-header is the most prominent from a group of newer security related headers.
-Various browsers implement different headers, so it is not very easy to keep an overview.
-But the _STS_-header should never be omitted.
-If we look at the _Header_ directive in more detail, then we see the additional flag _always_.
+Various browsers implement different headers, so it is not very easy to maintain an overview, but the _STS_-header should never be omitted.
+If we look at the _Header_ directive in more detail, we see the additional flag _always_.
 There are cases where the module is not springing into action (for example when we return an error as a response) without this flag.
 With _always_, we make sure the header is always sent.

 That's all the changes to our configuration.
-Time to kick off the server!
+Time to start the server!

 ###Step 2: Trying it out